 Pneumonia is an infection of the lower respiratory tract that can be caused by multiple microbial pathogens.

 By far the most common cause of pneumonia in unvaccinated children is an infection by a bacterium called Streptococcus pneumoniae, simply referred to as pneumococcus.
 The Global Burden of Disease (GBD) study from 2018 has estimated that pneumococcus was responsible for 52% of fatal pneumonia cases in children in 2016.48

 Other pathogens which cause pneumonia in children are Haemophilus influenzae type b, respiratory syncytial virus (RSV), and the influenza virus.
 Each of these pathogens was responsible for less than 4% of lethal pneumonia cases in 2016.49 Despite being minor causes, it’s important to continue developing treatments against these pathogens; they will become increasingly important as vaccination coverage for the most common causes increases.
 According to a study by Katherine O’Brien et al. (2019), when children are routinely vaccinated with pneumococcal and Hib vaccines, as many as 62% of pneumonia cases are caused by viral pathogens such as RSV.50

-Pneumonia caused by bacterial and viral pathogens can be contagious and transmitted when a person coughs or sneezes, however, sensible precautions such as sanitising hands and surfaces, wearing a face mask if available and limiting close contact with a sick person can significantly limit the chances of transmission.
+Pneumonia caused by bacterial and viral pathogens can be contagious and transmitted when a person coughs or sneezes.
+However, precautions such as sanitizing hands and surfaces, wearing a face mask if available and limiting close contact with a sick person can significantly limit the chances of transmission.